Developer-DAO/web3-ui/CONTRIBUTING.md

 yarn install
 ```

-To verify setup, run the Storybook for one of the packages with either `yarn storybook:components` or `yarn storybook:hooks`.
-You can develop new or existing components and verify functionality in the Storybook.
+To verify setup, run the Storybook with  `yarn storybook`.
+You can develop new or existing components/hooks and verify functionality in the Storybook.

 Run all unit tests with `yarn test`.
 Run unit tests on only the package you're working on with `yarn test packages/<PACKAGE_NAME_HERE>`.